Quantum State Preparation via Schmidt Spectrum Optimisation: Schmidt Spectrum Optimisation (SSO)

 In the SSO algorithm, each layer is optimised in isolation while keeping the parameters of all other layers fixed.
-The SSO is therefore greedy in the sense that each layer minimises the loss in Eq.~\ref{eq:new_cost_fn} without ``planning ahead".
-This significantly increases the likelihood of local minima.
-As such, it is possible to improve the fidelity of the prepared state by \textit{jointly} optimising all layers as a post-processing step.
+SSO is therefore a greedy algorithm in the sense that each layer minimises the loss in Eq.~\ref{eq:new_cost_fn} without collaboration with other layers.
+As such, it is possible to improve the fidelity of the prepared state by jointly optimising all layers as a post-processing step.
 The fidelity-maximising loss function is defined as

 where $U_S(\theta_{1:L})$ represents the circuit consisting of all $L$ parameterized layers (including $U_{\text{prep}}$).
 The parameters $\theta_{1:L}$ are initialised to be exactly those computed by the SSO algorithm.
-We denote this algorithm as SSO+All.
+We denote this algorithm as SSO+All, which we benchmark in Sec.~\ref{sec:results}.

 Unless efficient bond dimension truncations can be made in the contraction of the $L$ circuit layers, the bond dimension required to compute the loss in Eq.~\ref{eq:fidelity_postprocessing} scales as $\chi_{\text{max}}=\mathcal{O}(2^L)$.
 Moreover, collective optimisation of deep tensor network circuits is known to suffer from severe local minima problems and loss landscapes mirroring barren plateaus as depth is increased \cite{liu2022,Green2025,Green2025}.
-These effects are, however, diminished when the training is \textit{initialised} by high-quality parameters \cite{Rudolph2022,Grant2019}.
+These effects are, however, diminished when the training is initialised by high-quality parameters \cite{Rudolph2022,Grant2019}.
 This implies that SSO+All can be efficiently trained for small numbers of layers $L$, and is particularly well-suited to near-term quantum implementation.
-In Section 5, we show that initialising the parameters $\theta_{1:L}$ using the SSO algorithm significantly improves training outcomes compared to initialisation using the MPD algorithm.

-\subsection{4.5 Complexity Analysis}
+\subsection{Complexity Analysis}